scverse/scvi-tools/docs/user_guide/developer.rst

     .. tab:: TrainingPlan

-        The training plan is a PyTorch Lightning Module that is initializd with a scvi-tools module object.
+        The training plan is a PyTorch Lightning Module that is initialized with a scvi-tools module object.
         It configures the optimizers, defines the training step and validation step, and computes metrics to be recorded during training.
 The training step and validation step are functions that take data, run it through the model and return the loss, which will then be used to optimize the model parameters in the Trainer.
-        Overall, training plans can be used to develop complex inference schemes on top of modules.
+        Overall, custom training plans can be used to develop complex inference schemes on top of modules.

     .. tab:: Trainer